aniruddhajoshi31/h1b-filings-data-scraper/README.md

 This tool scrapes data from [h1bdata.info](https://h1bdata.info/), presenting the number of H1B filings by various companies based on user inputs.

+NOTE/CAUTION: This is code can break, and I created it knowing what I wanted from it.
+If you want it to be robust and handle all the edge cases, you can go ahead.

 ## Table of Contents

 - [Description](#description)